bradleybain/bradleybain/README.md

 </div>

 > Putting this out here as well: In 'n out of Pony Town - meaning I'm either gone for months OR I get on everday, real cray-cray.
-I'm critical with the media I consume, I write whatever there is to say and what I absoutely fucking hate 'bout every bit of it. ‎I curse in every sentence I construct 'n may spout out stuff that might strike as odd n outta the line but don't take it to heart!
+I'm critical with the media I consume, I write whatever there is to say and what I absoutely fucking hate 'bout every bit of it. ‎I curse in every sentence I construct 'n may spout out stuff that may strike as odd n outta the line but don't take it to heart!
 This is just how I talk 'n might come off as aggressive at times but I pinky promise you that I'm pretty easy peasy lemony squeezy to get along with.

 <div align="center">